timothybaraka/gitsearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.21.

+## Running the application

+Open the application  and type in what you want to search the enter and your search results will be displayed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.